-Privacy Reset: A guide to every setting you should change now
+Privacy Reset: A guide to the important settings you should change now

 Making tech work for you

 Help Desk is a new destination built for readers looking to better understand and take control of the technology used in everyday life.
+Meet the Help Desk team.

 Have a question for the team?
 Ask us your personal tech questions.